xunzi-hsun-tzu-c-310-c-220-b-c-e

 Kline, T.C.
 III and Philip J. Ivanhoe, eds.
 Virtue, Nature, and Moral Agency in the Xunzi.
 Indianapoli: Hackett, 2000.
 An excellent anthology bringing together much of the recent important work on Xunzi.
 The bibliography includes virtually every English publication related to Xunzi.

 Knoblock, John, trans.
-Xunzi: A Translation and Study of the Complete Works, 3 vols.
+Xunzi: A Translation and Study of the Complete Works, 3 voll.
 Stanford: Stampa dell'Università di Stanford, 1988, 1990, 1994.
 The only complete English translation of the Xunzi, with extensive introductory material.

 Machle, Edoardo.
 Nature and Heaven in the Xunzi: A Study of the Tian Lun.
 Albany: SUNY Press, 1993.
 A translation and study of chapter seventeen, “Discourse on Heaven.”